Atharva132/easyAnalyst/README.md

 # EasyAnalyst

-MagicAnalyser is a user-friendly data analysis tool that allows users to quickly visualize and analyze their datasets.
+EasyAnalyst is a user-friendly data analysis tool that allows users to quickly visualize and analyze their datasets.
 With a simple and intuitive interface, users can gain insights from their data without the need for complex programming or tools.

 ## Used technologies: